welvet/SillyTavern-MessageSummarize/README.md

 - `--qvink_long`: In long-term memory (default blue)
 - `--qvink_old`: Marked for long-term memory, but now out of context (default red)
 - `--qvink_excluded`: Manually force-excluded (default dark grey)
+- `--qvink_message_removed`: Messages that have been removed from context and replaced by summaries (default dark grey)

 Just make sure to use the `!important` directive to override the default styles.
 For example, to color short-term memories yellow and long-term memories black, you would put the following in your "Custom CSS" user settings: